-Open Consortium Chain is not only conducive to reducing the cost on trial and error for enterprise, but also promoting the development of the commercial society in the direction of credibility and transparency, and comprehensively reduces the risks of operation, moral hazard, credit, information protection, etc during cooperation.
+Open Consortium Chain is not only conducive to reduce the cost on trial and error for enterprise, but also promoting the development of the industrial society in the direction of credibility and transparency.
+Moreover, it comprehensively reduces the risks of the operation, moral hazard, credit, information protection.